 One of the benefits of blogging is getting cool stuff in the mail to try.
 Wanna know what I got?
 The cutest little camera cookie cutters in the cutest little packaging.
 Wanna know what I made?
 You probably figured it out from that photo up there and your powers of logic.
 The cutest little camera cookies.

 The Camera Cookie Cutters are available from the DIY Photography Store.
 The set comes with three cutters (an SLR, TLR, and Rangefinder, not that I know what this means) and outline stamps for each.
-The cutters are made from high impact, BPA free, food-grade plastic (I got that line from their site, by the way, as well as the above photo of the cutters).
+The cutters are made from high impact, BPA free, food-grade plastic.

 *The cutters come with a cookie recipe, though I just used my own cookie dough recipe.
 Use store-bought fondant from the craft store or specialty stores (like Sur la Table), or make your own fondant.
 For food coloring, I suggest Americolor Soft Gel Pastes (Super Black, Egg Yellow, Sky Blue, and Electric Green used here).

 Roll out chilled cookie dough, cut out the cameras and use the outline stamp to gently impress the outline.
 (The outline part isn’t necessary since the fondant will cover the cookies, but I wanted to test it out.
 It worked.)

 Divide fondant and tint desired colors.
 To color fondant, add a few drops of food coloring to a handful of fondant and knead well, adding more coloring as needed.
 Use confectioner’s sugar to prevent sticking.
 I made yellow, lime green, blue, black and dark gray (made with black coloring).
 The fondant was already white.